CSU Student Health Services Form Instructions

 - If “yes” to any part of #6, the student must provide proof of having a PPD skin test or quantiferon/T-spot blood test within the last 6 months.
 PPD skin testing and blood testing is available to all registered students by appointment for a small fee.
-Schedule an appointment using the Medicat Health Portal.
+Call Health Services to make an appointment at (203) 392-6300.

 - If skin test is positive the student will be required to undergo a chest x-ray evaluation or provide x-ray reports documenting freedom from disease within the last 5 years.
 If student has ever been treated for TB they must provide documentation of treatment and freedom from active disease.

 Part III: Emergency Contact and Medical History

 - List at least one emergency contact person and phone number.

 - Write down any life-threatening allergies including those to foods and medications.

 - List any serious medical or mental health concerns so we can best assist them in case of emergency.

 Part IV: Submitting a Completed Form

 Log into the Medicat Health Portal using your banner ID and password.
 Follow instructions to upload data and allow 24-48 hours for processing.